TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-ie-errorexportingdatabasefromportal.md

 The engineering team has rolled out the fix, but it might take some time for the fix to get applied worldwide.
 <!--/issueDescription-->
 <br>

 ## **Recommended Steps**

-Please try the following link to access [Azure Portal](https://portal.azure.com/?feature.canmodifystamps=true&microsoft_azure_storage=stage1) and perform the export operations from that version.
+Click this link to access the [Azure Portal](https://portal.azure.com/?feature.canmodifystamps=true&microsoft_azure_storage=stage1) and perform the export operation from that version.
 The portal shows an orange title bar if you open it via the above link, this is expected.

 Other alternatives are: